Process and content

 Q4: May 25 - June 8, 2018 (SSE); June 3, 2018 (SU).

-Retake exams for Math I and Micro I: tba
+Retake exams for Math I and Micro I: January 2018

-Retake exams are offered for all 1st year courses and 2nd year courses, if needed, in August 2018.
+Retake exams for all other 1st year courses and all 2nd year courses are offered, if needed, in August 2018.

 COURSE PERIODS 2017/18